addybubz/ds-yelp-api-project-axi/README.md

 """
 ```

-## 4. Create a Folium Map
+## Level Up: Create a Folium Map

 Make a map using Folium of the businesses you retrieved.
 Be sure to also add popups to the markers giving some basic information such as name, rating and price.

-You can center the map around the latitude and longitude of the first item in `full_dataset`.
+You can center the map around the latitude and longitude of the first item in your dataset.

 ```python